-- a) Calculate and interpret the relationship between the elements of the financial statements with regard to profitability, liquidity, efficient use of resources and financial position^[S]. - b) Draw valid conclusions from the information contained within the financial statements and present these to the appropriate user of the financial statements.^[S]
+- Calculate and interpret the relationship between the elements of the financial statements with regard to profitability, liquidity, efficient use of resources and financial position.[S] - b) Draw valid conclusions from the information contained within the financial statements and present these to the appropriate user of the financial statements.
+[S]

-13. SUMMARY OF CHANGES TO FINANCIAL ACCOUNTING (FA)/(FFA)
+13. Summary of changes to Financial Accounting (FA/FFA)

 ACCA periodically reviews its qualification syllabuses so that they fully meet the needs of stakeholders including employers, students, regulatory and advisory bodies and learning providers.
-These syllabus changes are effective from September 2019 and the next update will be September 2020
+There have not been any significant additions, deletions or amendments to the 2021/22 study guide from the 2020/21 study guide.